GoogleCloudPlatform/compute-image-tools/daisy_workflows/sbom_validation/README.md

 ```

 The root of sbom util should point to a bucket including folders such as "linux", "linux_arm64", and "windows", corresponding to the operating systems of the images which we want to generate the SBOM for.

-To run the current test up locally, the sbomutil executable should be located at the path linux/**some_folder_name**/sbomutil relative to the sbom_util_gcs_root, where some_folder_name can have any value.